Tunbridge Wells power station: History

-The power station in Quarry Road/ Medway Road was commissioned on 7 August 1895.
+The power station in Quarry Road/Medway Road was commissioned on 7 August 1895.
+The system being single-phase a.c.
+67.5 cycles and the generated pressure of 2,000 volts was transformed in distributing transformers at 220 Volts.
 The site was adjacent to the railway for delivery of coal.
-The Company charged 6d. and 3d./kWh and sold 258,641 kWh in 1898.
+The company charged 6d. and 3d./kWh and sold 258,641 kWh in 1898.

+The plant was added to from time to time with the first turbo-alternator having been installed in 1910, and in 1923 the total capacity of the undertaking was 2,200 kW.

+In 1923 the station was heavily modified with all the old plant removed except a 1,000 kW turbo alternator set installed in 1922.
+The final installation will consist of three 3,000-kW and two Brush-Ljungstrém 1,500 kW turbo-alternators 6,600-V, 3-phase, 50-cycle generating sets with six boilers of 25,000 Ib. of steam capacity each.

 Further plant was added to meet growing demand for electricity.
 Over the period 1924–1928 the plant was renewed, giving a total generating capacity of 11.25 MW.

 The Central Electricity Board built the first stages of the National Grid between 1927 and 1933.
 Tunbridge Wells power station were connected to the 132 kV electricity grid.

 The British electricity supply industry was nationalised in 1948 under the provisions of the Electricity Act 1947 (10 & 11 Geo.
-6 c.
+6. c.
 54).
 Tunbridge Wells electricity undertaking was abolished, ownership of Tunbridge Wells power station were vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
 At the same time the electricity distribution and sales responsibilities of the Tunbridge Wells electricity undertaking were transferred to the South Eastern Electricity Board (SEEBOARD).

 Following nationalisation Tunbridge Wells power station became part of the Tunbridge Wells electricity supply district.

 Tunbridge Wells power station was closed in 1968.